niplav/site/resolving.md

 (No relation to [responsible scaling policies](https://www.lesswrong.com/posts/jyM7MSTvy8Qs6aZcz/what-s-up-with-responsible-scaling-policies).)

-As we saw above, there are graphs with inclusion-maximal consistent subgraphs `$S$` so that `$\text{RSP}(S)=0$`.
+As we saw above, there are graphs with maximal consistent subgraphs `$S$` so that `$\text{RSP}(S)=0$`.

-One can then use `$\text{RSP}$` to define a metric that tells us, for a given graph, how often inclusion-maximal consistent subgraphs were preserved on average.
+One can then use `$\text{RSP}$` to define a metric that tells us, for a given graph, how often maximal consistent subgraphs were preserved on average.

 **Definition 9**.
 Let `$\text{AMSP}_{\mathtt{EGEDmin}}(G)$` be the
-average, for every inclusion-maximal consistent subgraph `$\mathit{S}$`, of the number of times `$\mathit{S}$` appears in the output of `EGEDmin` (**a**verage **m**aximal **s**ubgraph **p**reservation):
+average, for every maximal consistent subgraph `$\mathit{S}$`, of the number of times `$\mathit{S}$` appears in the output of `EGEDmin` (**a**verage **m**aximal **s**ubgraph **p**reservation):